fru/btld-template/literate/0-state.md

 });

 // Array operations should work the same
-// All should be froozen
+// All should be frozen
 // Listener is called
 ```